-The Schilling Holly, also known as Dwarf Yaupon Holly, is a favorite among gardeners.
-It is used as a small hedge, border plant, or foundation plant due to the dense rounded form it maintains.
+The Schilling Holly plant, also known as Dwarf Yaupon Shrub, is a favorite among gardeners.
+Ilex Schilling is used as a small hedge, border plant, or foundation plant due to the dense rounded form it maintains.
 It gives off the impression of being professionally shaped without any formal cutting.

-Fun fact: Yaupon Holly is native to southeastern North America and can be found growing wild in Florida and neighboring states!
-It is traditionally used by Native Americans as a drinkable tea which contains more caffeine than coffee.
+Fun fact: the Yaupon Holly shrub is native to southeastern North America and can be found growing wild in Florida and neighboring states!
+The green foliage is traditionally used by Native Americans as a drinkable tea which contains more caffeine than coffee.
 Its botanical name is Ilex vomitoria because if drank in too large of a quantity it can induce vomiting.

-Grow this shrub across the United States in USDA growing zones 6-9.
+Grow this evergreen holly shrub across the United States in USDA growing zones 6-9.

 Perfect Plants sends the Schilling plant directly to your home, we will ensure it will arrive in good shape from our shipping process.
 Check out the reviews.